prisma/prisma/reproductions/js-connectors/README.md

 In the current directory:

-- Set the provider in [./prisma/mysql-planetscale/schema.prisma](./prisma/mysql-planetscale/schema.prisma) to `mysql`.
-- Run `pnpm prisma:planetscale` to push the Prisma schema and insert the test data.
+- Run `pnpm prisma:planetscale` to push the Prisma schema, insert the test data, and generate the Prisma Client.
-- Set the provider in [./prisma/mysql-planetscale/schema.prisma](./prisma/mysql-planetscale/schema.prisma) to `@prisma/planetscale`.
-- Run `pnpm prisma:generate:planetscale` to generate the Prisma Client.
 - Run `pnpm planetscale` to run smoke tests against the PlanetScale database.

 The latest command should display a similar output: